 Your book PDF may be distributed in forums shortly after publication

 The second problem is that some outfits that sell used books can get hold of the electronic form.
 It is quite easy nowadays to print a book and sell it as used in excellent condition but for much less.
 A friend published a hardcopy book via a major online publishing service.
-After only a few days and having sold only two units, there were five used units for sale for much less.
+After only a few days, he had sold only two units, there were five used units for sale for much less.
 He contacted the websites and no one answered as to why there were used units for sale.
 I hope you get the point.

 Bogus “used books in excellent condition” will reduce your royalty check